pmndrs/xr/docs/getting-started/all-hooks.md

 Hook for abstracting boilerplate needed to use controller based locomotion in XR.

-- `ControllerLocomotionOptions`: An object allowing for customization of the controller behavior.
-  `movementController`: Specifies which hand will control the movement.
-Can be either 'left' or 'right' (i.e. `XRHandedness`).
   - `translationOptions`:
     - `speed`: The speed at which the user moves.
     - `disableRefTranslation`: Disables moving the XROrigin from the controller.
 Mostly used when implementing physics-based movement.
     - `motionCallback`: A callback that provides the motion vector as a parameter.
+Mostly used when implementing physics-based movement.
   - `rotationOptions`:
     - `numberOfDegreesToSnapBy`: The number of degrees a single joystick tap will snap the view by.
     - `viewControlDeadZone`: How far the joystick must be pushed to trigger a turn.
     - `disableSnapTurning`: Disables snap turning if set to true.
     - `enableSmoothTurning`: Enables smooth turning if set to true.
     - `smoothTurningSpeed`: Controls the speed of smooth turning.
+  `movementController`: Specifies which hand will control the movement.
+Can be either 'left' or 'right' (i.e. `XRHandedness`).

 ```tsx
 // example usage